KatiSoer/Master_harjutamine/conflict.md

 # Master_harjutamine
 See on harjutamiseks
-ma ei tea, aga teeme nii
+ma ei tea, aga teeme